TikiTDO/sereth_rtm/README.md

   ## Operations
   override! :node_name, ... # Same functionality as above, but allows for restricted names extends!
-(DataClass or "collection_name" or :spec_name)[, :spec_name] # Utilize a spec for nodes specified there and not in this context cond! proc do ... end # Executes the proc in the context of the inst, then runs any present block in the current definition context if the proc return value evalutates to true end
+(DataClass or "collection_name" or :spec_name)[, :spec_name] # Utilize a spec for nodes specified there and not in this context if! proc do ... end # Executes the proc in the context of the inst, then runs any present block in the current definition context if the proc return value evalutates to true end
 ```